Dynamic Gait Index Calculator

 | 0 - 8 | Severe Impairment |

 Patients scoring between **19 and 24** demonstrate normal gait and are generally safe for independent community ambulation.
 A score of **14 to 18** suggests mild impairment, meaning patients should be monitored for safety, especially on uneven surfaces.
 Scores in the **9 to 13** range indicate moderate impairment, often necessitating the use of an assistive device like a cane.
-A score of **0 to 8** signals severe impairment, suggesting the patient is at a very high risk of falling and requires constant supervision.
+A score of **0 to 8** signals severe impairment, suggesting the patient is at a very higher statistical association with falling and requires constant supervision.

 Re-assess the patient every 4 to 6 weeks to track improvements and adjust care plans as needed.